biouno/biouno.github.io/_posts/2016-10-22-Jenkins-Metadata-Introduction.md

 These questions do not frequently arise in the context of Dev-Op Jenkins pipelines.
 In these pipelines, artifacts are related by  'upstream and downstream' job relationships established in pipeline designs that are typically serial and immutable in nature.
 In contrast, for research and data science Jenkins applications, we must establish artifact data and metadata relationships and maintain them as users analyze data in a non-linear and predictable fashion.

 We need to address these issues using custom designs that still takes advantage of the Jenkins application model and capabilities.
-We wil address this in a follow up blog.
+We will address this in a follow up blog.

 ### References
 1. [Metadata and describing data](http://data.research.cornell.edu/content/writing-metadata)